Last Updated: May 24, 2019

 11. INTERNATIONAL TRANSFERS

 We may store and process your Information in the European Union and the United States.
 Please note that the laws in the United States and the other countries regarding processing the information may be less stringent than in your country.

 12. OUR MEMBERSHIPS

-Cuebiq is a member of the Network Advertising Initiative (NAI), and we undergo annual certifications that we adhere to their strict Code of Conduct.
+Cuebiq is a member of the Network Advertising Initiative (NAI), and we undergo annual audits that we adhere to their strict Code of Conduct.
 To learn more about the NAI or how to opt out of receiving targeted advertising from other third party services that belong to the NAI, please follow this link.